sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

 *  Create a CER file
 *  Install the CER file and create a p12 file
 *  Update your application to use push notifications
-*  Configure APNS in SAP Cloud Platform cockpit
+*  Configure APNS in SAP BTP cockpit

 > In order to implement push notifications, a paid Apple developer account is required.
 Students or other developers with a personal Apple ID for their team will not be able to use push notifications, because they won't have access to the Developer Portal to generate the required certificate.